utajum/mysql-mcp-server/README.md

 }
 ```

-## Advanced Connection Pool Configuration
+## Advanced Configuration

-For more control over the MySQL connection pool behavior, you can configure additional parameters:
+For more control over the MySQL connection pool behavior and HTTP server settings, you can configure additional parameters:

 ```json
 {